-Until and unless we receive approval from the FDA and other regulatory authorities for our products, we will not generate revenues from our products.
+Until and unless we receive approval from the U.S. Food and Drug Administration and other regulatory authorities for our products, we will not generate revenues from our products.
 Therefore, for the foreseeable future, we will have to fund all of our operations and capital expenditures from cash on hand, public or private equity offerings, debt financings, bank credit facilities or corporate collaboration and licensing arrangements.
-We believe that our existing cash on hand will be sufficient to enable us to fund our projected operating requirements for approximately the next two and half months.
+We believe that our existing cash on hand will be sufficient to enable us to fund our projected operating requirements for approximately the next five months.
 However, we may need to raise additional funds more quickly if one or more of our assumptions prove to be incorrect or if we choose to expand our product development efforts more rapidly than we presently anticipate.
 We also may decide to raise additional funds before we require them if we are presented with favorable terms for raising capital.